markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

 ## Project Structure

-    ├── LICENSE            <- The license used for this project ├── CHANGELOG.md       <- All major changes should go in there ├── Makefile           <- A self-documenting Makefile for standard CLI tasks ├── README.md          <- The top-level README of this project ├── .env               <- In this file, specify all your custom environment variables │                         Keep this out of version control!
-    │
     ├── assets             <- A place for assets like shapefiles or config files │
     ├── data               <- Contains all data used for the analyses in this project.